Emmanuel Vercruysse & Martin Self, Eduardo Rico & Jose Alfredo Ramirez, James Mak & Alison Cheng, Hussam Dakkak, Kate Davies & Spandana Gopal

 Venue: Lecture Hall

 To be ‘Grounded’ is to be rooted in place, whether that be a type of landscape, a defined territory, a politicised site, or a locally-specific culture.
-How can place contribute to the making of space?
+How can place contribute to the making of space or to the shaping of a form of practice?
 This conversation will debate different strategies on how to answer this question through mapping intangible flows, generating a productive landscape and introducing stability into conflict zones or struggling economies.

 Following on from the What’s Next series that was a platform for AA graduates to present their unique forms of practice, this year a new series of five conversations on critical Positions will take place on Monday evenings.
 Each conversation will bring together leading voices from our alumni, graduate programme directors and a range of invited specialists from disciplines outside of architecture to debate their different approaches and methodologies while also discussing their common ground around a specific topic.